Loading...

 Sunday 12.30pm – 4pm.

-Weekday Mass is celebrated at 10am from Tuesday to Saturday (times do vary, please check the weekly newsletter or the calendar below).
+Weekday Mass is celebrated at 10am Monday, Friday and Saturday (times do vary, please check the weekly newsletter or the calendar below).

 You can contact the Cathedral Office: Monday – Friday 9am – 3pm (01903) 882297 or arundel@abdiocese.org.uk .